sous-chefs/mysql/README.md

 This creates a resource object for the package and does the installation before other recipes are parsed.
 You'll need to have the C compiler and such (ie, build-essential on Ubuntu) before running the recipes, but we already do that when installing Chef :-).

-On server nodes,
+On server nodes, use the server recipe:

     include_recipe "mysql::server"

-On Debian and Ubuntu, this will preseed the mysql-server package with the randomly generated root password from the attributes file.
+On Debian and Ubuntu, this will preseed the mysql-server package with the randomly generated root password in the recipe file.
 On other platforms, it simply installs the required packages.
 It will also create an SQL file, /etc/mysql/grants.sql, that will be used to set up grants for the root, repl and debian-sys-maint users.

-On EC2 nodes,
+The recipe will perform a `node.save` unless it is run under `chef-solo` after the password attributes are used to ensure that in the event of a failed run, the saved attributes would be used.

+**Chef Solo Note**: These node attributes are stored on the Chef server when using `chef-client`.
+Because `chef-solo` does not connect to a server or save the node object at all, to have the same passwords persist across `chef-solo` runs, you must specify them in the `json_attribs` file used.
+For example:

+    {
+      "mysql": {
+        "server_root_password": "iloverandompasswordsbutthiswilldo",
+        "server_repl_password": "iloverandompasswordsbutthiswilldo",
+        "server_debian_password": "iloverandompasswordsbutthiswilldo"
+      },
+      "run_list":["recipe[mysql::server]"]
+    }

+On EC2 nodes, use the `server_ec2` recipe and the mysql data dir will be set up in the ephmeral storage.

     include_recipe "mysql::server_ec2"